 docker exec -it nginx_latest apt-get install -y openssh-server

-This command will create a new container named "nginx_latest" based on the Nginx image and install OpenSSH inside the container.
+These commands will create a new container named "nginx_latest" based on the Nginx image and install OpenSSH inside the container.

-We will set the password for the selected user.
+Set a password for the selected user.

 docker exec -it nginx_latest passwd root